-James R. Swartz Entrepreneurial Fellows Program
+The James R. Swartz Entrepreneurial Fellows Program

 - Networking opportunities that include unique access to investors and business leaders

-- Cohort- and community-building with current and alumni Swartz Fellows
+- Cohort and community building with current and alumni Swartz Fellows

 - Entrepreneurship coursework

-Part 2.
-Personal Statement (2 pg max)
+c.
+Uploaded Personal Statement (2 pg max)